Think you’re the bright spark when it comes to Irish Lighthouses?

-8. Fanad lighthouse just celebrated a big anniversary.
-How many years has it been a guiding light for Donegal?
+8. How many years has Fanad lighthouse been a guiding light for Donegal?

 The light was first lit in Fanad Lighthouse on St Patrick’s March Day 17th 1817.
 The Lighthouse is one of the 12 Great Lighthouses of Ireland, located on the eastern shore of the Fanad Peninsula, standing watch over Lough Swilly and Mulroy Bay.
 The views from the point are spectacular and it’s a regular hangout for whales and dolphins.

 9. The Metal Man at Rosses Point is a pretty unique beacon.
 Where is his twin located?

 The Metal Man was designed by sculpture Thomas Kirk, who unveiled them at an exhibition in London in 1817.
 Four statues were cast from the same mould.
 One was installed in Tramore in 1823 set on top of one of three pillars located in Westown and the other Rosses Point in 1821.
 The whereabouts of the other two are unknown.

 10. The centre piece to the National Maritime Museum is this beautiful optic from what Dublin Lighthouse?